tomwalters/gosquash/README.md

 I want to do the following:

+- [x] Write a fancy todo list
-- [] Move config to command line args
+- [ ] Move config to command line args
-- [] Figure out why routing doesn't work with the config above (right now it only works when routing to root `/`)
+- [ ] Figure out why routing doesn't work with the config above (right now it only works when routing to root `/`)
-- [] Add a batch job for compressing a set of images all in one go
+- [ ] Add a batch job for compressing a set of images all in one go
-- [] Benchmark the mother
+- [ ] Benchmark the mother
-- [] Add proper logging to an output file
+- [ ] Add proper logging to an output file